Cloud Native architecture

 Elasticity = Scale up/down + Scale out/in

-3. Scale out: When the load increases, a Reactive system should be able to easily extend it by adding some new nodes or servers automatically, based on the demand.
+3. Scale Out: When the load increases, a Reactive system should be able to easily extend itself by adding new nodes or servers automatically, distributing the workload horizontally.

 Asynchronous message passing is the foundation of reactive systems.
-From the reactive manifesto
+As stated in The Reactive Manifesto:

 “Reactive Systems rely on asynchronous message-passing to establish a boundary between components that ensures loose coupling, isolation and location transparency.
 This boundary also provides the means to delegate failures as messages.
 Employing explicit message-passing enables load management, elasticity, and flow control by shaping and monitoring the message queues in the system and applying back-pressure when necessary.
 Location transparent messaging as a means of communication makes it possible for the management of failure to work with the same constructs and semantics across a cluster or within a single host.
 Non-blocking communication allows recipients to only consume resources while active, leading to less system overhead.”